Behaviour in Practice Conference

 KEYNOTE: Trauma-informed and trauma-assumed care

-❋ Conference topics pending.
+❋ Conference topics below.

 This veterinary and dog training conference is designed to be thoughtful, welcoming, and grounded in both science and compassion.